Himalayan Climbs & Walks Pre-Trip Newsletter Spring 2011 for Everest, Cho Oyu, Lhotse, Everest base camp, Island Peak

 Delay in receipt of the following items listed below may result an inability to get you onto the permit and perhaps even a delay of your departure from Kathmandu.

 Here is a checklist of what we need to have in your file immediately.
-If you have not already sent these, please do.
 We encourage you to send an electronic scan of all of the below documents, please be sure they are signed.
 Thank you:

-[ ] Proof of travel, accident, and repatriation insurance (cancellation insurance is advised).
+- [ ] Proof of travel, mountain rescue, accident, and repatriation insurance (cancellation insurance is advised).

 3) Please bring all of your personal paperwork, including your original proof of insurance, at least two extra photos, etcetera.

 4) Please make sure to budget enough money and bring it along with you to Kathmandu for hotels and meals and lots of cash into the field for all of your extra expenses, tips, shopping, etcetera.
-Once you are away from Kathmandu you won't be able to obtain any cash and sometimes it’s hard to change money other than US dollars, etcetera.
-We've found it's better to be prepared and bring too much cash than not enough.
+Once you are away from Kathmandu you won't be able to obtain any cash and sometimes it’s hard to change money.
+We've found it's better to be prepared and bring too much cash than not enough. back to top

-- Baruntse members: please bring at least $1000 cash with you for the trip.
+- North Col members: please bring at least $1000 cash with you for the trip.

-- Ama Dablam members: please bring at least $1000 cash with you for the trip.
+- Everest Training Climb members: please bring at least $1000 cash with you for the trip.

-- Remote Nepal Service walkers: please bring at least $750 cash with you for the trip. back to top
+- Remote Nepal Service walkers: please bring at least $500 cash with you for the trip.

 If you feel uncomfortable carrying such currency on your trip, you can give it to our leader for safe keeping.